 There are job advertisements and offers that falsely state that they are from the United Nations.
 Please be aware that the United Nations does not request payment at any stage of the application and review process.
 See more about fraudulent announcements.

 You can create beneficial change and have a positive impact on people's lives by volunteering.
 The United Nations Volunteers (UNV) programme is based in Bonn (Germany) and is active in over 100 countries every year.
-Opportunities range from being a volunteer in the field or online.
-Focus areas are Development Assistance and Humanitarian and Peacekeeping Operations.
+You can be a volunteer in the field or online.